stuarthayhurst/endless-snow-plugin/README.md

 ## Endless Snow
-  - A Minecraft plugin to enable continuous snow in all biomes
+  - A Minecraft plugin to allow snow to endlessly pile up
   - Supports Spigot 1.21.10+

 ## Installation: